 Magento 2 is designed to be customizable, so it has a huge selection of templates.
 You can choose the default Luma theme or any other from the Marketplace and customize according to your needs.

 After a template is selected, it’s time for customization!
 You can add a blog page and integrate social media feeds.
 Elements can be moved, added, or removed.
 The background image and color pallet can be changed as you like.
-You can also change the font, size, and color of any section or add new pages.
-When you’re finished up, you should have a site that perfectly reflects your brand offering.
+You can also change font, size, and color of any section or add new pages.
+When you’re finished up, you should have your own online site that perfectly reflects your brand offering.

 In addition, we want to share our choice of Magento features for the successful online clothing store:

 - Return Manager extension (RMA).
 This module allows store owner or administrator to deal with requests for any return/refund/replacement request placed by the Registered or Guest customers.

 - Autocomplete and autosuggest search.
 This feature helps customers to search product online quickly by past typing the third symbol in the search field and jump to the relevant product or item.

 - Reviews widget.
 Reviews are essential to gain customers’ trust to the product and loyalty to your brand.
 Reviews widget allows you to to add product reviews to any page at your store.